getcellm/cellm/README.md

 3. Run e.g. `=PROMPT(A1, "Extract keywords")` in a formula.
 4. Wait 5-10 min depending on your internet connection.
 The model will reply once it is ready.

+This will use the Llama 3.2 1B model.
+To use other models, edit the file and rebuild.

 Use `appsettings.Llamafile.GPU.json` to offload inference to your NVIDIA or AMD GPU.

 ### Ollama and vLLM

-Ollama and vLLM are LLM inference servers.
-Ollama is designed for easy of use and vLLM is designed to run models efficiently with high-throughput.
-Both Ollama and vLLM are packaged up as docker compose files that can run models locally on your computer.
+Ollama and vLLM are LLM inference servers for running models locally.
+Ollama is designed for easy of use and vLLM is designed to run models efficiently with high throughput.
+Both Ollama and vLLM are packaged up with docker compose files in the `docker/` folder.

-To get started, use Ollama with the Gemma 2 2B model with 4-bit quantization.
-This clever little model runs fine on a CPU.
+To get started, use Ollama with the Gemma 2 2B model:

 1. Rename `appsettings.Ollama.json` to `appsettings.Local.json`,
 2. Build and install Cellm.